 The number of associate members is at the discretion of the STEMG and must not be more than 4 (four).
 The attendance of associate members has no impact on the decision to hold a meeting.

-Each associate member must attend as many meetings as possible and a minimum of 1 (one) meeting out of 3 (three) consecutive meetings.
+Each associate member must attend as many meetings as possible and a minimum of one meeting out of 3 (three) consecutive meetings.

 4 (four) consecutive absences is grounds for termination of the membership.